 Appeal for responsible fish and seafood consumption

-- Don’t buy krill, seal and fish oils.
-Farmed algal, linseed and canola oil are more sustainable sources for Omega-3 fatty acids.
+- Avoid krill, seal and fish oils.
+Farmed algae, linseed oil, rapeseed oil and many types of nuts are good sources of omega-3 fatty acids, too.

 - Enjoy fish with a good of conscience: The association «Karpfen pur Natur» breeds carp in natural ponds and combines fish farming with nature conservation.